-During these same years, however, Deady considered two cases brought by Indians that involved citizenship, and here again he hewed to a narrow interpretation of the law.
-The first was McKay v.
-Campbell (1871), in which the son of an English man and a Chinook woman brought suit against a judge who had refused to permit him to vote.
-Deady ruled against McKay on the grounds that he was not born subject to the jurisdiction of the United States, and, furthermore, that, as he was "neither a 'white alien' nor a person of 'African nativity or descent,'" he was not eligible for citizenship according to the Fourteenth amendment.38 In the landmark U.S. Supreme Court case Elk v.
-Wilkins (1884), the majority decision, which denied Elk's petition for naturalization, cited Deady's McKay v.
-Campbell decision favorably.39 But Justice John Marshall Harlan wrote a vigorous dissent that problematized the reasoning of the majority and, no less, Deady.
+against McKay on the grounds that he was not born subject to the jurisdiction of the United States, and, furthermore, that, as he was "neither a 'white alien' nor a person of 'African nativity or descent," he was not eligible for citizenship according to the Fourteenth amendment.
+38 In the landmark U.S. Supreme Court case, Elk v.
+Wilkins (1884), the majority decision (denying Elk's petition for naturalization) cited Deady's McKay v.
+Campbell decision favorably.
+39 But Justice John Marshall Harlan wrote a vigorous dissent that problematized the reasoning of the majority and, no less, Deady.
 Harlan wrote:

-If he [Elk] did not acquire national citizenship on abandoning his tribe and becoming, by residence in one of the States, subject to the complete jurisdiction of the United States, then the Fourteenth Amendment has wholly failed to accomplish, in respect of the Indian race, what, we think, was intended by it; and there is still in this country a despised and rejected class of persons, with no nationality whatever; who, born in our territory, owing no allegiance to any foreign power, and subject, as residents of the States, to all the
+If he [Elk] did not acquire national citizenship on abandoning his tribe and becoming, by residence in one of the States, subject to the complete jurisdiction of the United States, then the Fourteenth Amendment has wholly failed to accomplish, in respect of the Indian race, what, we think, was intended by it; and there is still in this country a despised and rejected class of persons, with no nationality whatever; who, born in our territory, owing no allegiance to any foreign power, and subject, as residents of the States, to all the burdens of government, are yet not members of any political community nor entitled to any of the rights, privileges, or immunities of citizens of the United States.
+40